Elimination of angular dependency in the quantum three-body problem made easy: Explicit structure of the RSE s

-is the generalization of the original Hylleraas equation for a clamped-nucleus helium atom (see for example Eq.~(5) of \cite{Hylleraas1929}, or, for more recent account, Eq.~(5) of \cite{Nakashima2007}) to the situation when the nucleus has a finite mass.
-The form of the operator $\hat{\mathcal{H}}^{0n}_{00}$, given by Eq.~\eqref{h00}, is consistent with Eq.~(24) of \cite{Efros1986} by \'{E}fros.
-Various variants of Eq.~\eqref{rrsese} were derived in the literature; detailed discussion of relevant citations has been given above in the paragraph following Eq.~\eqref{hkk-1gnygp2}.
+is the generalization of the original Hylleraas equation for a clamped-nucleus, two-electron system [cf.\ Eq.~(5) of \textcite{Hylleraas1929}, or, for a more recent account, Eq.~(5) of \textcite{Nakashima2007}] to the case of a finite-mass nucleus.\footnote{The original formulation implies that $m_1=m_2=\mu_1=\mu_2=1$, $m_3\rightarrow\infty$, $\mu_{12}=\tfrac{1}{2}$, $q_1=q_2=-1$, and $q_3=Z$.} The form of the operator $\hat{H}_\text{Hyl}$ in Eq.~\eqref{h00} is consistent with Eq.~(24) of \textcite{Efros1986}.
+Several variants of Eq.~\eqref{rrsese} were derived in the literature; a list of representative citations has been given above in the paragraph following Eq.~\eqref{hamtme}.